Pratik94229/Time-Series/README.md

-#Time Series Analysis Repository
+# Time Series Analysis Repository
 This repository contains various time series analysis projects and code examples.

-Projects
+## Projects
-Bitcoin Price Prediction
+### Bitcoin Price Prediction
-Using time series analysis techniques and Tensorflow and FbProphet libraries, this project aims to predict the future price of Bitcoin.
+Using time series analysis techniques and FbProphet libraries, this project aims to predict the future price of Bitcoin.

-Airline Price Prediction
+###  Airline Passenger Prediction
-This project uses LGBM and FbProphet models to forecast the weekly sales volume of Rossmann drug stores, helping with inventory management.
+This project uses FbProphet models to forecast number of passengers in the future.

 Code Examples
 ARIMA Model